locaweb/shard_handler/README.md

 [![Test Coverage][cc-cov-badge]][cc-cov-details]

 This gem is a simple sharding solution for Rails applications.
-It was created to be used in multitenant applications, where data is partitioned across multiple databases but accessed through the same ActiveRecord model.
+It was created to be used in multitenant applications, where data is partitioned across a few databases but accessed through the same ActiveRecord model.
 Basically, this gem is a nice connection switcher for ActiveRecord.

 Keep in mind that this gem is tested only with PostgreSQL databases.